 Inflation/Deflation Risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the present value of future payments.
 As inflation increases, the real value of the Fund's portfolio could decline.
 Inflation rates may change frequently and drastically.
 The Fund's investments may not keep pace with inflation, which may result in losses to the Fund's investors.
-Recently, inflation rates in the United States and elsewhere have been increasing.
-There can be no assurance that this trend will not continue or that efforts to slow or reverse inflation will not harm the economy and asset values.
 Deflation risk is the risk that prices throughout the economy decline over time - the opposite of inflation.
 Deflation may have an adverse effect on the creditworthiness of issuers and may make issuer default more likely, which may result in a decline in the value of the Fund's portfolio.

 Large Investor Risk is the risk associated with ownership of shares of the Fund that may be concentrated in one or a few large investors.
 Such investors may redeem shares in large quantities or on a frequent basis.
-Redemptions by a large investor can affect the performance of the Fund, may increase realized capital gains, including short-term capital gains taxable as ordinary income, may accelerate the realization of taxable income to shareholders and may increase transaction costs.
+Redemptions by a large investor may require the Fund to sell investments at unfavorable times or prices, may increase realized capital gains, including short-term capital gains taxable as ordinary income, may accelerate the realization of taxable income to shareholders, may increase transaction costs, and may otherwise negatively impact fund performance.
 These transactions potentially limit the use of any capital loss carryforwards and certain other losses to offset future realized capital gains (if any).
 Such transactions may also increase the Fund's expenses.

 Liquidity Risk is the risk that the Fund may be unable to find a buyer for its investments when it seeks to sell them or to receive the price it expects.
 Events that may lead to increased redemptions, such as market disruptions or increases in interest rates, may also negatively impact the liquidity of the Fund's investments when it needs to dispose of them.
 Markets may become illiquid quickly.
 If the Fund is forced to sell its investments at an unfavorable time and/or under adverse conditions in order to meet redemption requests, such sales could negatively affect the Fund.
-During times of market turmoil, there may be no buyers or sellers for securities in certain asset classes.
+During times of market turmoil, there may be no buyers or sellers for securities in certain asset classes and dealers may be unwilling or unable to make a market for certain securities.
 Securities acquired in a private placement, such as Rule 144A securities and privately negotiated credit and other investments, are generally subject to significant liquidity risk because they are subject to strict restrictions on resale and there may be no liquid secondary market or ready purchaser for such securities.
 In other circumstances, liquid investments may become illiquid.
+Derivatives, and particularly OTC derivatives, are generally subject to liquidity risk as well.
 Liquidity issues may also make it difficult to value the Fund's investments.
 The Fund may invest in liquid investments that become illiquid due to financial distress, or geopolitical events such as sanctions, trading halts or wars.